GENIVI/persistence-administrator/README.md

 http://git.projects.genivi.org/persistence/persistence-administration-service.git

 # License and Copyright

 Copyright (C) 2012 Continental Automotive Systems, Inc.

 For licensing information see the COPYING file, distributed along with this project.
 This project is licensed under the Mozilla Public License 2.0

 # Build Dependencies and Instructions

-The PersistenceAdministrationService(PAS) has dependencies on the .
+The PersistenceAdministrationService(PAS) has dependencies on the.

 The PersAdminAccessLib is delivered within this package.